Man accused in deaths of mother, toddler

-A Gwinnett County mother has passed away following a vicious attack on Easter Sunday that also left her toddler son dead, and the man accused of killing them both has been arrested.
+A family friend says a man who choked a mother and son to death on Easter Sunday had mental issues.

-Gwinnett County police were called out to a home on Tybee Drive in Buford late Sunday night, where a man said his son, identified as 32-year-old Brandon Williams, had choked a 2-year-old boy and his mother inside the house they all shared.
+Gwinnett County police were called out to a home on Tybee Drive in Buford late Sunday night, where a man said his son, identified as 32-year-old Brandon Williams, had choked a 2-year-old boy and his mother, Natalie Nation, inside the house they all shared.

 Friend says Brandon Williams' father dates woman suspect allegedly critically injured and killed her 2-yr-old son. #fox5atl @GoodDayAtlanta pic.twitter.com/PdkDLOnPnN— Marc Teichner (@mteichnerfox5) April 17, 2017

-The suspect's father was working on a vehicle outside when he said his son walked past him, heading to a nearby gas station.
-The dad went into the home, discovered the victims, and called police.
+The suspect's father, Austin Williams, was working on a vehicle outside when he said his son walked past him, heading to a nearby gas station.
+The dad went into the home, discovered his girlfriend and her son, and called police.

-Responding officers quickly picked up Williams at the Racetrack located on Highway 20.
+Responding officers quickly picked up Williams at the RaceTrac located on Highway 20.

-Paramedics rushed both the mother and toddler to Gwinnett Medical Center, where both victims passed away.
+Paramedics rushed both Nations and her toddler son to Gwinnett Medical Center, where both victims passed away.

-Detectives have no motive for the crime, telling FOX 5 there doesn't appear to be any romantic involvement between the suspect and mother.
+Detectives have no motive for the crime.
+Family friend Brent Lenz was at the family home Easter night and noticed that Brandon Williams was wearing a mask and acting unstable.

+"He was mentally messed up and he had demons in his head.
+He attacked her one time before.
+He would taunt her and he choked her and blackened her out, then revived her."
+Lenz said.

 Williams was taken to the Gwinnett County detention center where he remains without bond.